lauravivan/lauravivan/README.md

 # Hi!
 I'm Laura ☃️

 ## About me
-🎓 Currently studying Information Systems at Instituto Federal de Santa Catarina (IFSC).
+🎓 Information Systems graduate at Instituto Federal de Santa Catarina (IFSC).

 🩺 Participated in a university extension project to develop a web application that automates the triage process in health centers and hospitals using the Django framework.